 The technicians added links in the neural network, dumped in data, waited for the AI to respond.
 It looked uncannily lifelike, from the waist up; sitting behind that table as if they were reporting to it.
 He always walked the other way, behind the thing’s back, so he could see the mess of wires and glinting microchips.
 He wondered if that disturbed it, if it was capable of feeling the same uncanny itch down its spine as a human with their back unprotected.

 This wasn’t his division, this pure mechanical device.
 His own lab created chimeras, strange combinations of the biological and the inorganic, cyborgs in the making.
 Perhaps someday it would be impossible to tell the electric sheep from the living ones, until they were autopsied.

-“Do you remember the last fall?” she asked, now.
+The previous night’s conversation returned to him.
+She asked, “Do you remember the last fall?”

 “Of course I do,” he answered, while the imperceptible hum of the refrigerator, in the next room, proved that there was still life beyond this moment.
 In that same year, tsunamis up the coast had destroyed the rest of those cities he’d only heard about, and the TV was an always-uncomfortable static.
 All the wreckage, all the ruin, and the ground was brilliant red.
 Every morning, he would wake to more of the world ending, and the earth laid out a scarlet cloak as though waiting for an emperor to arrive.